cessbub/cessbub/README.md

 # Hi there, I'm Cess! 👋

 Welcome to my GitHub profile!
 I'm passionate about bridging the gap between design and technology to create innovative solutions that positively impact communities and society as a whole.
-As a self-proclaimed tech nerd, I'm constantly exploring the exciting realms of UI/UX design and machine learning, with a keen interest in their applications in real estate, finance, and beyond.
+As a self-proclaimed tech nerd, I'm constantly exploring the exciting realms of UI/UX design and machine learning, with a keen interest in their applications in education, health, finance, and beyond.

 # 👩‍💻 About Me